gravitycontained/Chessweeper/README.md

 If expanded it probably should have a mode to set the difficulty and board size.

 other ideas from reddit:
-- put the checkmate sign on the triggered mine
+- put the checkmate sign on the triggered mine (by u/afonsoel)